Largest Verdict in a Personal Injury case

 If you or a loved one suffered serious injury as a result of a mesh patch procedure, you should contact a surgical mesh attorney for a free evaluation of your case.

-Kline & Specter, P.C., with some 30 attorneys, seven of whom are also highly experienced doctors, including two OB/GYNs, is representing hundreds of women from across the United States in their claims against the manufacturers of transvaginal mesh products.
+Kline & Specter, P.C., with some 30 attorneys, five of whom are also highly experienced doctors, including two OB/GYNs, is representing hundreds of women from across the United States in their claims against the manufacturers of transvaginal mesh products.
 The law firm has the expertise to litigate transvaginal surgical mesh injury cases.

 Lee Balefsky, head of Kline & Specter's Mass Tort Department, is a member of the Plaintiffs' Steering Committee involved in all transvaginal mesh cases nationwide.
 The firm is playing an important role in the litigation nationally by taking depositions of the manufacturers' key employees in the case.